Parks & Recreation

 George Brown Plaza - 209 N. Jackson

 Named for one of Waxahachie’s leading citizens this plaza is just north of downtown between College and Jackson Streets.
-It has beautiful brick paving and shaded picnic tables.
+It has beautiful brick paving, shaded picnic tables and a new splash pad.
 A wonderful view of Rogers Spring Branch Creek is possible from the connecting footbridge.

 Lions Park – 2303 Howard Road